GrigorySadovskiyxyz/research-group-ebm6/content/publication/omelchenko-modeling-2019/index.md

 publishDate: '2021-04-07T15:55:57.063619Z'
 authors:
 - Irina Omelchenko
-- Pavel Drogovoz
+- drogovoz-pa
 - Evgeniya Gorlacheva
-- Vladimir Shiboldenkov
+- shiboldenkov-va
-- Olga Yusufova
+- yusufova-om
 publication_types:
 - '2'
 abstract: The paper envisages the analysis of the new generation manufacturing-distributive